-- (c) The qualified health care professional or health-trained custody staff member will confirm the incarcerated person's identity prior to administering the medication by comparing the name/booking number on the dispensing envelope with the incarcerated person's identification badge/armband. - 1.
+- (b) Medication dispensing envelopes bearing the incarcerated person's name, booking number, housing location, and the medication and its dosing schedule shall be generated for each incarcerated person receiving per dose medication.
+These shall be administered from the individually packaged supply and delivered to the patient at each scheduled medication time. - (c) The qualified health care professional will confirm the incarcerated person's identity prior to administering the medication by comparing the name/booking number on the dispensing envelope with the incarcerated person's identification badge/armband. - 1.
 Incarcerated persons should have a fluid container and adequate fluid to take the medication being administered. - 2.
-The qualified health care professional or health-trained custody staff member should observe the incarcerated person taking the medication to prevent "cheeking" or "palming." - 3.
-The qualified health care professional or health-trained custody staff member should inspect the incarcerated person's mouth after the incarcerated person swallows the medication to ensure it was completely ingested.
+The qualified health care professional should observe the incarcerated person taking the medication to prevent "cheeking" or "palming." - 3.
+The qualified health care professional should inspect the incarcerated person's mouth after the incarcerated person swallows the medication to ensure it was completely ingested.
 If the incarcerated person appears to be "cheeking" the medication, a chart entry will be made and a notation entered on the medication envelope, as well as the Medication Administration Record (MAR) comments section.
-Custody staff shall be immediately notified of the suspected "cheeking" and shall follow-up with the appropriate security, corrective, and/or disciplinary action. - (d) The qualified health care professional shall record each medication administered in the electronic MAR.
+Custody staff shall be immediately notified of the suspected "cheeking" and shall follow-up with the appropriate security, corrective, and/or disciplinary action.
+The prescriber and site medical director will be notified by the Responsible Health Authority on the next business day. - (d) The qualified health care professional shall record each medication administered in the electronic MAR.
 Pre-charting is not allowed.
 In the event of a problem with the electronic MAR, a paper MAR may be utilized with appropriate documentation and scanned into the electronic health record. - 1.
 In the event that medication cannot be administered (for example, the incarcerated person is in court or the medication is not in stock), a note explaining the situation and planned action shall be made on the back of the MAR or on a progress note. - (e) The qualified health care professional shall have incarcerated persons who refuse their medication sign a refusal form at the medication round.
-If the incarcerated person willfully refuses to sign the refusal form, the qualified health care professional or healthtrained custody staff member shall advise custody staff, who should attempt to resolve the situation through voluntary compliance, by reminding the incarcerated person that a refusal to sign may lead to disciplinary action.
+If the incarcerated person willfully refuses to sign the refusal form, the qualified health care professional or health-trained custody staff member shall advise custody staff, who should attempt to resolve the situation through voluntary compliance, by reminding the incarcerated person that a refusal to sign may lead to disciplinary action.
 The qualified health care professional shall also: - 1.
 Note the refusal on the medication log including the date and time. - 2.
 Review the medication logs for prior refusals. - 3.
 Document patterns of refused medications on the incarcerated person's medical record. - 4.
-Make a reasonable effort to convince the incarcerated person to voluntarily continue with the medication as prescribed. - 5.
-Report continued refusals to the Responsible Physician and have the incarcerated person complete and sign a medication refusal form. - (f) No incarcerated person shall be deprived of prescribed medication as a means of punishment.
+Make a reasonable effort to convince the incarcerated person to voluntarily continue with the medication as prescribed.